USGS-VIZLAB/active-flood-viz/README.md

 # active-flood-viz

+### Configuration Files

+Settings specific to a single event are stored in an `instance/` directory which is not tracked by git.
+Create this directory in the root project directory and then create the file `instance/config.py`.
+This will store any event-specific settings.
+The `examples/` directory contains files for example event settings.
+Copy and paste the contents of one of these files into `instance/config.py` to use these settings.

 ### Docker Instructions

 Currently, our dockerfile creates an image for a container that runs the basic flask app.